Rianna Jarrett

-Rianna Lauren Jarrett (born 5 July 1994) is an Irish professional footballer who plays for Wexford Youths of the Irish Women's National League, and for the Republic of Ireland women's national football team.
+Rianna Lauren Jarrett (born 5 July 1994) is an Irish professional footballer who plays for Wexford Youths of the Irish Women's National League, and the Republic of Ireland women's national football team.
 A prolific forward, Jarrett was the Women's National League (WNL) Player of the Season in 2018 and 2019.

 Early life

 Jarrett's mother Doreen is from Wexford and had met her Jamaican father David while living in England.
 The family returned to Wexford and Jarrett began playing football for North End United's boys' team alongside her twin brother Jordan and their cousin Robin Dempsey.
-She was forced to leave the boys' team and briefly played for Curracloe, as well as for a Wexford League select team who entered the FAI Women's Cup.
+She was forced to leave the boys' team and briefly played for Curracloe, as well as for a Wexford League select team that entered the FAI Women's Cup.

 UT Martin Skyhawks

 Jarrett received an athletic scholarship from the University of Tennessee at Martin to play college soccer for their UT Martin Skyhawks in 2014.
 Her 17 goals set a new school record and she won the Ohio Valley Conference Offensive Player of the Season.
-After suffering a serious knee injury in January 2015 Jarrett quit her American studies, switching to Institute of Technology, Carlow and taking a job with Equifax in Wexford.
+After suffering a serious knee injury in January 2015 Jarrett quit her American studies, switching to the Institute of Technology, Carlow and taking a job with Equifax in Wexford.